The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Ness Mini Trampoline: If you’re bored of your fitness routine, consider a mini trampoline for low-impact, high-intensity workouts — and get 25% off right now.

-• Nixit: Get 20% off period care products sitewide Black Friday through Cyber Monday.
+• Nixit: Get 20% off period care products sitewide through Cyber Monday.

 • Onsen: Underscored-favorite waffle-weave towels are 30% off sitewide.